Donny-GUI/stamper/README.md

 - automatically names the files in indexed order from cropping
 - automatically resets index to zero when a new directory is chosen

+## Controls
+- left right down and up arrows to move the box that is cropping
+- spacebar to automatically save the crop to the directory
+- Mouse left click to place the crop box some where on the image

 # Getting Started

 ```Shell